cfengine/documentation/reference/functions/peerleaders.markdown

 found (fully qualified or unqualified), the string `localhost` is used instead of the host name.

+The `comment` field is a multiline regular expression and will strip out unwanted patterns from the file being read, leaving unstripped characters to be split into fields.
+Using the empty string (`""`) indicates no comments.

 [%CFEngine_function_attributes(filename, regex, groupsize)%]

 `groupsize` must be between 2 and 64 to avoid nonsensical promises.